c0dycode/BL2ModStuff/FunStuff.md

 set GameInfo GameSpeed 1.0
 ```

 # The next 3 commands only last until you either die completely or got out of FFYL.
-Haven't found a permanent solution yet.

 ```
 #Set WalkingSpeed for Gunzerker